AbdelrahmanEldesouky/Cplusplus_Notes/C++ Notes.md

 Data_Type Variable_Name = Value ;
 ```

-> Size of data type in memory
+> - Size of data type in memory
 >
 > ```c++
 > std::cout << sizeof(data_type) ;
 > ```

+> The whole point of initialization with `{}` is to prevent or warn against potential data losses in this case.

 ### Integer